New Generation Rollingstock: Gallery

 The original layout of the NGR's Wheelchair accessible car without a toilet.
 Each of these cars was modified between 2020 and 2024 to be identical to the modified toilet cars.

-The original layout of the NRG's Wheelchair accessible car without a toilet.
+The original layout of the NGR's Wheelchair accessible car without a toilet.
 Each of these cars was modified between 2020 and 2024 to be identical to the modified toilet cars.